RuthBlackman/COM3026_Paxos/README.md

-- README file detailing the service API (4 marks)
+- README file detailing the service API?
-- Usage instructions and any assumptions that have been made (3 marks)
+- any assumptions that have been made
-- And safety and liveness properties (3 marks): 10 marks

 ### Team Members ###